simonseo/blackjack/README.md

 Integration of the new strategies should come with minimal disruption:

-* Update `BlackJackPlayer`, `AnotherBlackJackPlayer`, and `BlackJackDealer` to use compose-able strategies rather than the static versions from the previous assignment.
+* Update `BlackJackPlayer`, and `BlackJackDealer` to use compose-able strategies rather than the static versions from the previous assignment.
 How those strategies are provided to individual players is up to you.
 Players should, however, be able to use a mix of strategies during the course of gameplay if they choose.

+* Notice that `AnotherBlackJackPlayer` is now redundant (why?).
+You are free to do whatever you want with this file so long as the tests still pass.

 * Add a constructor `BlackJackTable` that takes a collection of players (see the updated documentation in `api.Table` as to the